 “You need to be able to negotiate the landscapes of the drugs as a guide for your patient,” he said.
 “You cannot do this effectively—or be able to reassure the patient—if you have not also been there yourself under controlled clinical conditions.”

-Sisti, at UPenn, said that part of the study designs, informed consent, might only be possible if researchers really know what the experience of psychedelic drugs is like.
-For example, last year there was a study conducted at Johns Hopkins where people were given psilocybin to help them quit smoking.
+Sisti, at UPenn, said that informed consent might only be possible if researchers really know what the experience of psychedelic drugs is like.
+For example, last year a study conducted at Johns Hopkins gave people psilocybin to help them quit smoking.
 By the end of the study, quitting smoking was reported as “one of the least important effects of the study.”
 Instead, the participants said they had “long-term changes in thoughts, affects, deciders or behaviors,” and “increased aesthetic appreciation, and heightened altruism and pro-social attitudes.”

-These aren’t necessarily negative effects, but they don’t have much to do with smoking or not smoking cigarettes.
+These aren’t necessarily negative effects, but they don’t have much to do with smoking.
 Testing these drugs as medication goes beyond just their physical effects, and informed consent should include all potential outcomes of a trial.
 “Many of these drugs do have a profound impact on one’s identity,” Sisti said.
 “And to be able to really articulate that might mean trying it.”